Alan Shearer’s Premier League goal record has stood for eleven years.

 Here we look at what a selection of current Premier League forwards have to do if they are to do the unthinkable and break Shearer’s record.

-For the purposes of *science* we are going to say that all the candidates will play until they are 35, the same age Shearer was when his knees called it a day.
+For the purposes of *science* we are going to say that all the candidates will play until they are 35, the same age Shearer was when his knees gave up once and for all.

 Why not start with the Premier League’s second all-time top scorer?

-Unfortunately Wazza’s powers have diminished significantly in the last two years and his deeper role means another Shearer’s throne is almost certainly out of reach.
+Unfortunately Wazza’s powers have diminished significantly in the last two years and his deeper role means another Shearer’s throne is almost probably out of reach.

 How likely?
 Not very…